SaranyaSajeesh/Power-Bi---Zomato-Dashboard/README.md

   - Comparison between Veg, Non-Veg, and Others.

-  - Pie charts or bar graphs used for quick interpretation.
+  - Bar graphs used for quick interpretation.

 - #### Year-on-Year Sales Trends: